At times, much of my work as a stay at home mom feels unnoticed. IT leaves me in a funk. Even moms need an attitude adjustment.

-It is not easy to be grateful when scrubbing toilets after a potty-training toddler has left their mark.
+It is not easy to be grateful when scrubbing toilets after a potty-training toddler leaves their mark.
 No, it’s downright hard.
-But, take time to practice.
+But we have plenty of time to practice.
+Be intentional.
 The more you do, the easier it will be to see things with eyes of gratitude instead of eyes of self-pity.

-Instead of seeing an unending pile of clothes, thank God for the people who wear them, and that your family is blessed to own such a large pile of laundry.
+Instead of seeing an unending pile of clothes, thank God for the people who wear them.
+Be thankful your family is blessed to own such a large pile of laundry.
 When overwhelmed by the mountain of dishes, be grateful your family has food to eat, are healthy, and for the ability to prepare food in a clean kitchen.
 So what if you have to clean it?

-Instead of feeling resentment towards your spouse when they return from work not seeing what you did all day – recognize that you have no idea what mundane details and tasks they did all day either.
+Instead of feeling resentment towards your spouse when they return from work not seeing what you did all day, step back.
+Recognize the truth that you have no idea what mundane details and tasks they did all day either.
 Thank them for their hard work.

 Wondering if I’m going to give thanks for those toilets?
 Sure am.
-It may be hard to see the rainbow here, but here goes – when tired of cleaning toilets that smell like the zoo, be glad you’re not cleaning an outhouse and have indoor plumbing.
-Furthermore, a toilet to clean and a toddler who is learning (and not wearing a diaper) are BOTH blessings worth my gratitude.
-Also recognize bleach for what it is – a priceless gift.
+It may be hard to see the rainbow here, but here goes.
+When tired of cleaning toilets that smell like the zoo, be glad you’re not cleaning an outhouse and have indoor plumbing.
+Furthermore, a toilet to clean and a toddler who is learning (and not wearing a diaper) are BOTH blessings worth thanking God for.
+Also recognize bleach for what it is; a priceless gift.

 4. Our Work Is Not Unnoticed

-And, as Philippians 2:4 points out, sometimes I just need to and obey and do whatever it is without complaining or arguing.
-When the tasks seem daunting or we are tempted to complain or feel neglected, we must remember that God sees everything.
+And, as Philippians 2:4 points out, sometimes we just need to and obey and do whatever work we have to do without complaining or arguing.
+When the tasks seem daunting or we are tempted to complain or feel neglected, we must remember God sees it all.
+God sees us.

 5. Our Attitudes Have Long-Term Consequences